Ballistic Missile Program

 On March 8, 2016, Iran announced that short, medium, and long-range precision guided missiles were fired from several sites.
 Pictures of the launches were broadcast, and reports said the armaments used had ranges of 300 kilometers, 500 km, 800 km, and 2,000 km.
 The missiles, capable of striking Israel and U.S. bases in the Middle East, had a statement in Hebrew inscribed on them reading “Israel must be wiped off the Earth.”

 On April 20, 2016, Iran test-launched a new rocket, the Simorgh space launch vehicle, a key step in the development of Iran’s long-range ballistic missile program.
-On July 27, 2017, Iran tested the Simorgh again, this time successfully.
+On July 27, 2017, Iran tested the Simorgh again.
+Iran sought to portray the Simorgh launches as successes, but analysts believe that neither test resulted in launching a satellite into orbit.

 On May 9, 2016, Iran announced that it tested another two ballistic missiles with ranges of 1,250 miles.